Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/Technical writing course/Editing.md

 ---
 title: "Editing"

-description: "In this module, you will learn how to edit for clarity, conciseness, and accuracy (correctness), the importance of technical editing, and the various aspects of editing in detail.
+description: "In this module, you will learn how to edit for clarity, conciseness, and accuracy (correctness), the importance of technical editing, and the various aspects of editing in detail."
-"

 summary: ""
 date: 2023-08-07T16:04:48+02:00
 lastmod: 2023-09-07T16:04:48+02:00

-draft: true
+draft: false
 menu:
   docs:
     parent: ""

-    identifier: "example-6a1a6be4373e933280d78ea53de6158e"
+    identifier: "editing-6a1a6be4373e933280d78ea53de6158e"

-    weight: 1110
+    weight: 810
 toc: true
 seo:
   title: "Editing" # custom title (optional)
   description: "In this module, you will learn how to edit for clarity, conciseness, and accuracy (correctness), the importance of technical editing, and the various aspects of editing in detail."
   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-# EDITING - Module 8 (Full Draft)

 ## Table of Content